Cold and flu season are here once again.

 - There is a big difference between supporting a child with a virus than it is to treat a bacterial infection.

-- The dosage amount is NOT and indication of how “powerful” a medcation is.
+- The dosage amount is NOT and indication of how “powerful” a medication is.

-- Medications can go by different names.(Example: Tylenol is brand name for acetmenaphine.)
+- Medications can go by different names.(Example: Tylenol is brand name for acetomenaphine.)

 Over-the-counter (OTC) medicines are drugs you can buy without a prescription….